 Getting there: Salzburg is accessible by air, with the airport only a few km from the city.
 It’s also well-served by trains, with regular connections to Vienna and Munich.
 You can walk up the hill to the Hohensalzburg or catch the Festungsbahn funicular railway up to the castle.

-The Alcazar de Segovia is one of the most beautiful castles in the world.
+The Alcazar de Segovia is one of the greatest Spanish landmarks and most beautiful castles in the world.
 It’s at the end of a narrow V-shaped outcrop of rock, with vertical cliffs each side.
 The Alcazar is a stunning white building with distinctive grey slate spires.
 You may well recognise it as one of the main inspirations for Disney castles around the world.

 Most of the Alcazar was built between the 13th and 16th centuries, most notably by John II of Castile and Philip II.
 It served as a fortress and a palatial royal residence.
 The interior rooms are as impressive as the exterior, with several stunning Halls with ornate Mudejar decoration.